PesukarhuTG/project-management-app/README.md

 ## Description

-RSSKanban is an application where you can easily manage your project, be aware of all the tasks and control the progress of their implementation.
+RSS Kanban is an application where you can easily manage your project, be aware of all the tasks and control the progress of their implementation.<br/>

+We have implemented:

+- Pages routing
+- Localization
+- User registration (SignIn / SignOut)
+- Adding boards with task
+- Drag-n-drop functionality for boards and tasks

+The entire list of functionality you can see in [PR](https://github.com/PesukarhuTG/project-management-app/pull/50)

 ## Backend